-The ultimate guide to energy-saving light bulbs, and how to choose the best for your home
+A guide to energy saving light bulbs, and how to choose the best for your home

 We have a lot to thank Thomas Edison for.
 Without the humble light bulb, life would be dark, dismal, and downright inconvenient.
-But, as energy-efficiency plays an increasingly important role in our lives, it’s time to turn the light out on Edison’s incandescent bulb, for good.
+But, as energy efficiency plays an increasingly important role in our lives, we’re looking at alternatives to Edison’s original incandescent bulb.

-FACT: It’s astonishing to know that only 10% of the energy used in traditional incandescent bulbs is converted to light.
-The other 90% is lost as heat1 (hence the name ‘incandescent’, due to the glowing hot filament inside).
+It’s astonishing to know that only 10% of the energy used in traditional incandescent bulbs is converted to light.
+The other 90% is lost as heat3.

-Incandescent bulbs are simply not energy-efficient!
-But energy-saving bulbs can improve on this – by varying amounts.
+Incandescent bulbs are simply not energy efficient.
+But energy saving bulbs improve on this, by varying amounts.
 More on that in a moment.

 Looking for light bulbs that can do even more?
 Read our guide to smart light bulbs, how to choose them, and how you can control them remotely.

 We’ve seen how inefficient incandescent bulbs are.
-In fact, the EU started to phase them out as early as 2009.
+In fact, the EU started to phase them out4 as early as 2012.
 So what else is out there?

-Halogen light bulbs were invented in the mid 1950s.
+Halogen light bulbs were invented in the mid-1950s.
 They use less energy and last longer than traditional incandescents.
-That’s because of their halogen gas content – which makes them about 3 times more efficient than incandescent bulbs.
+That’s because of their halogen gas content, which makes them about 3 times more efficient than incandescent bulbs.
 The sale of halogen bulbs has been banned since September 20215.

 Compact fluorescent light bulbs

-Despite these initial teething troubles, CFLs use 75% less energy and last 10 times longer than Edison’s bulb.
-Pretty impressive.
+Despite these initial teething troubles, CFLs use 20–33% less electricity and last 8–15 times longer than Edison’s bulb6.
 Plus, CFL tech has improved over the last few years, so those delays are no longer an issue.
-But a downside is the mercury they contain.
-This can cause environmental concerns when they break and are disposed of.

-In fact, according to a 2016 Goldman Sachs report, “the rapid adoption of LEDs in lighting marks one of the fastest technology shifts in human history.”
+In fact, according to a 2016 Goldman Sachs report7, “the rapid adoption of LEDs in lighting marks one of the fastest technology shifts in human history”.

 Remember that fact about incandescent bulbs only converting 10% of their energy to light?
-Well, an LED converts over 90%, and emits very little heat.
-This means they need far less energy to produce the same amount of light as a traditional bulb.
+Well, an LED converts more energy to light and emits very little heat.
+This means they need less energy to produce the same amount of light as a traditional bulb.

-And you won’t have to worry about changing an LED too often.
-They can have a staggering 34 years lifespan, in comparison to an incandescent’s 1.4 years.
+You also won’t have to worry about changing an LED too often.
+They can have a staggering 34 years lifespan, in comparison to an incandescent bulb’s 1.4 years.

-How to choose the right energy-saving bulbs for your home in 5 easy steps
+How to choose the right energy saving bulbs for your home

-Lighting isn’t all about energy-efficiency.
-After all, you want to achieve the right atmosphere for different parts of your home too, right?
-Maybe you want a cosy reading nook, a vintage-esque lounge, or a bright kitchen.
+Lighting isn’t all about energy efficiency.
+After all, you want to get the right atmosphere for different rooms in your home too, right?
+Maybe you want a cosy bedroom, or a bright kitchen.
 It can all be achieved with the right kind of lighting.
 And if you can do that while saving energy and cutting your carbon footprint, then you’re onto a winner.

 There are a lot of different types of bulb on the market today, all designed to do slightly different things.
 It can be a bit overwhelming – so here’s a helpful guide to help light your way.